 Backpacking Emergency Shelter

-Consider this possible worst-case scenario, among many others: You’re backpacking in Tibet, when all of a sudden you’re on a patch of mountainside that has become telekinetically detached by a maniac Buddhist monk who happens to have telekinesis.
-He lifts you up into the air about 200 feet and keeps you there on this broken-off piece of land and demands telepathically that you need to stay there for exactly 109 days before he’ll let you down, all so you understand what it means to surrender the self.
+Consider this possible worst-case scenario, among many others: You’re backpacking in Tibet when all of a sudden you’re on a flat horizontal patch of mountainside that has become telekinetically detached by a maniacal Buddhist monk who happens to have telekinesis.
+He lifts you up into the air about 200 feet and keeps you there on this broken-off piece of land and demands telepathically (yes, he’s also a telepath) that you need to stay there for exactly 109 days before he’ll let you down, all so you understand what it means to surrender “the self.”

 Not only will that emergency food and water supply come in handy, but so will an emergency shelter in case you encounter any harsh weather conditions, Derek rays, or Tibetan sky leopards that enjoy sucking people’s faces off with their lamprey-like mouth faces while appearing otherwise like normal leopards with wings.
 Keep in mind that these things also roam the mountains of Montana.